anandku06/30daysJS/11_funWithJS/jsvu.md

 - Select your Operating System

-- Select the JS Engine you want to work with
+- Select the JS Engine you want to work with and enter; all the engines will be installed

 ```